A topological characterisation of the Kashiwara-Vergne groups: Homomorphic expansions

 \begin{definition} Given two circuit algebras $\mathsf{V}$ and $\mathsf{W}$ with skeleta in $\calS$, a circuit algebra morphism $F:\mathsf{V}\rightarrow \mathsf{W}$ is said to be \emph{skeleton preserving} if it restricts to a homomorphism $F(s): \mathsf{V}(s)\rightarrow\mathsf{W}(s)$ for each $s\in\calS$. \end{definition}

-\begin{definition} A {\em homomorphic expansion} of $w$-foams is a circuit algebra homomorphism $Z:\wf\rightarrow\A$ such that its linear extension $Z: \mathbb{Q}[\wf] \to \A$ is a filtered, skeleton preserving homomorphism of circuit algebras for which $\gr Z = \id_{\A}$, and which intertwines all unzip and orientation switch operations with their associated graded counterparts. \end{definition}
+\begin{definition} A {\em homomorphic expansion} of $w$-foams is a circuit algebra homomorphism $Z:\wf\rightarrow\A$ such that its linear extension $Z: \mathbb{Q}[\wf] \to \A$ is a filtered, skeleton preserving homomorphism of linear circuit algebras for which $\gr Z = \id_{\A}$, and which intertwines all auxiliary operations with their associated graded counterparts. \end{definition}